Wikid82/cpmp/DOCKER.md

 **Check**:
 1. Port 80/443 are accessible from the internet
 2. DNS points to your server
-3. Caddy logs: `docker-compose logs caddy | grep -i acme`
+3. Caddy logs: `docker-compose logs app | grep -i acme`

 ### Config changes not applied